oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-operators/using-helm.md

 ---
-title: "Use Helm"
+title: "Configure the operator using Helm"
 date: 2019-02-23T17:08:43-05:00
-weight: 1
+weight: 2
-description: "Useful Helm operations."
 ---

 #### Contents